-- Unless otherwise specified, grading will be carried out on the Raspberry Pi.
-If your code does not compile or run on the Raspberry Pi, you receive an automatic 0.
+- Grading will be carried out on the VMs we set up in class.
+If your code does not compile or run on your VM, you receive an automatic 0.

-- All assignments are due at 11:59pm on the date posted on Canvas.
+- All assignments are due on the date posted on Canvas.

 - Late homework/lab assignments are not accepted.

-- Each student is allocated 4 ‘slip days’ that can be used to turn in projects late.
-Use your slip days wisely; once they are gone, you must submit your project on time to receive credit.
+- Each student is allocated 3 ‘slip days’ that can be used to turn in projects late.
+Use your slip days wisely!

 - In the event of an excused absence, you may make up a missed individual quiz if arranged at least one week in advance.